demisto/content/Packs/Legacy/Integrations/GoogleCloudCompute/README.md

 Google Compute Engine delivers virtual machines running in Google's innovative data centers and worldwide fiber network.
 Compute Engine's tooling and workflow support enable scaling from single instances to global, load-balanced cloud computing.
-This integration was integrated and tested with version xx of Google Cloud Compute

 ## Configure Google Cloud Compute on Demisto

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.